m-decoster/RsGenetic/README.md

 ## Examples and Documentation
 Documentation is available [here](http://m-decoster.github.io/RsGenetic).
-Examples are available as Cargo projects in the `examples` directory.
-Simply `cd` into an example directory and execute `cargo run` to test the library.
+Examples are available in the `examples` directory.
+Execute `cargo run --example $EXAMPLE_NAME` to run an example.

 ## License
 This library is available under Apache 2.0.